MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems: Appendix

-\item \textbf{Mem0}~\citep{chhikara2025mem0}: A scalable memory-centric architecture that dynamically extracts, consolidates, and retrieves salient information from ongoing conversations.
+Mem0 includes two core modules: memory extraction and memory update.
+For extraction, Mem0 uses dialogue summaries and recent messages to generate candidate memories.
+For update, Mem0 leverages the LLM's inherent reasoning capability for efficient memory maintenance.
+The LLM compares new information against existing memories and chooses among four explicit operations—ADD, UPDATE, DELETE, or NOOP—to guarantee data consistency and minimize redundancy in the memory store.
+Mem0 also proposes an extension, Mem0$^{\mathbf{g}}$, which structures memories as a knowledge graph; however, Mem0$^{\mathbf{g}}$ is not used in our experiments.

 We use its open-source version with the provided APIs for memory addition and deletion, and employ Qwen3-Embedding-0.6B as the embedding model.
 According to the input forms of the API for memory addition, each full dialogue is added as a single memory entry.
 All memories, including both declarative memories from the dataset and procedural memories generated during interactions, are attributed to the same user identity.

 \item \textbf{MemoryOS}~\citep{kang2025memory}: A memory operating system that introduces a hierarchical and comprehensive memory management framework for LLM agents, inspired by operating system principles.

+MemoryOS includes four core modules: memory storage, update, retrieval, and generation.
+Analogous to an operating system, it organizes memories into short-term, mid-term, and long-term storage units, and refreshes them through a segmented paging architecture driven by dialogue-chain dynamics and heat-based mechanisms.
+During retrieval, MemoryOS performs semantic segmentation to query memories across different layers, and integrates the retrieved segments into a coherent prompt that supports downstream generation.

 We adopt its official implementation with the provided API for adding memories and use all-MiniLM-L6-v2 as the embedding model.
 As required by its API, we combine one user message with its corresponding assistant reply into a single memory entry.
 All memories are attributed to the same user identity.
 In particular, for compatibility with Chinese datasets, we translated several internal English prompts into Chinese when used in Chinese datasets.

 \end{itemize}

 For A-Mem, Mem0, and MemoryOS, we directly use their released code with default parameter settings.

 We use the same backbone LLM (i.e. Qwen3-8B) for all LLMsys, set the generation temperature to 0.1, top\_p to 0.1, top\_k to 1, and restrict the maximum generation length to 2,048 tokens.